 “To fulfill itself, knowledge must find expression in the body.
 More than that, it must transmute the body by the power of its truth.
 And it is truth, not knowledge, that is replete with power.
 The power associated with knowledge is manipulative power, such as political leverage or overpowering influence.
 The power inherent in truth, however, is transformative in the deepest sense.
 It is capable of remaking the person in the light of truth.” — Georg Feuerstein, on Yoga Sutra 1.48, ऋतम्भरा तत्र प्रज्ञा॥४८॥, ṛtam bharā tatra prajñā

-I am currently accepting new patients in Berkeley and San Francisco.
+I am currently accepting new patients in my office in the Castro and the Financial District in San Francisco.
 Click below to send me a message.